buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.source.gerrit.Gerrit

-This Source step is exactly like the :bb:step:`Git` checkout step , except that it integrates with :bb:chsrc:`GerritChangeSource`, and will automatically checkout the additional changes.
+This Source step is exactly like the :bb:step:`Git` checkout step, except that it integrates with :bb:chsrc:`GerritChangeSource`, and will automatically checkout the additional changes.

 Gerrit integration can be also triggered using forced build with property named ``gerrit_change`` with values in format ``change_number/patchset_number``.
 This property will be translated into a branch name.